estherj-hsu/a11y-barker/readme.md

 ## Installation

-A11y Barker is not on the Chrome Web Store.
+A11yBarker is not on the Chrome Web Store.
 To install:

 1. Clone or download this repo
 2. Go to `chrome://extensions`
 3. Enable **Developer mode** (top right)
 4. Click **Load unpacked** and select the repo folder
-5. Open DevTools on any page — find the **A11y Barker** tab
+5. Open DevTools on any page — find the **A11yBarker** tab

 ---